 But how has it really played out?
 Well we now have a whole generation of brown kids (aka my cousins) who know that they’re Indian because that’s what it says on the tin, but what it actually means, they have no idea.
 Sure a lot of the time they’ll do well in school and will probably go on to get high paid jobs, and that’s great!
 But in spite of their success, a lot of these kids struggle to ‘find themselves’ largely I think because they’re inwardly conflicted.
 On a superficial level, they’re aware that the world perceives them as “Indian” or “the other”.
 But on a personal level, they feel no ties or connection to that Indian identity; it was something that they were born with, not something that they chose or actively practice.
 In their minds they’re no different to Dave or Sarah down the road.
 Davinder and Sarbjit, on the other hand, are akin to aliens for them!

 And as a result of being so disconnected from their cultural heritage, these kids have missed out on a lot.
 For example, they never picked up on vital social cues or the proper etiquette to be observed at social or religious functions.
 They’re unaware of the actual names of the countless Indian culinary dishes that they encounter at family functions.
-They struggle to identify and assign various kinship terms like Bhua, Massi, Chacha, Fufar.
+They struggle to identify and assign various kinship terms like Puwa, Massi, Chacha, Fufar.
 They feel no connection to the motherland, aka India.
-They hear nothing but gobbledygook when a Bhangra song comes on.
+They interpret Bhangra music as nothing more than loud, repetitive gobbledygook.
 And heaven forbid someone tries to initiate a conversation with them in Punjabi, all they’ll get back is a blank, glazed over stare.

 But truth be told, it breaks my heart to see this because these kids have been made to feel awkward and out of place in situations where they should really feel most comfortable.
 And like I said, it’s through no fault of their own.
 It shouldn’t be an either or situation, why can’t kids be raised to embrace the culture of their ancestors as well as the culture of the land they reside in, in equal measures?